HassanBerro05/Accessibility-Tool-Analysis/Conclusions&Recommendations.md

 - Between 1/1/2021 and 20/1/2023, UDOIT was scanned 731 times.
 - The pandemic had a direct effect on the timing of scans.
 Most scans took place during Winter 2021 and Summer 2021.
 - A large percentage of scans were executed before their intended semesters, almost as many as those run during their intended semesters.
-- On a subaccount level, most scans were contributed by UMSN, LSA, and the School of Public Health, respectively.
+- On a subaccount level, most scans were contributed by UMSX, LXXX, and the School of PXXXX, respectively.
-- On a sub-subaccount level, most scans were attributed to UMSN graduate courses, English Language Institute, and Michigan Medicine HR, respectively.
+- On a sub-subaccount level, most scans were attributed to UMSX XXXX, English LXXXX, and Michigan MedXXXX, respectively.
 - Most users running scans were staff rather than faculty.
 - User 83, a staff member at the School of Nursing, was the main identified power user.
 Most power users were staff members.
 - The scans included 211 courses at UM, most of which were academic at 135.